Our goal today is driving up to Jokulsarlon as we are going to stay the night in Hali and visit the pretty waterfalls along the way

 These rocky sea stacks is also featured in season 7 Games of Thrones: you can spot them in a few scenes shot “north of the wall”

-We arrived safely in our gueshouse (Skyrhusid guesthouse) in Hali around 9pm.
-I forgot to take picture of the house as were so happy we made it there.
+We arrived safely in Skyrhusid Guesthouse in Hali around 9pm.
+Much later than planned because we had to drive very slow.
+I forgot to take picture of the house as we were just glad that we made it there safely.
 We stayed in triple room with shared bathroom but each room has its own small sink which we can use to wash our hands and brush our teeth.

 Our guesthouse has a small kitchen and eating area for cooking breakfast and dinner.
 They also provide tea, coffee, milk, juice and skyr for their guests.
 The only downside is frying not allowed so we have to make do with boiling and using microwave.